SEO Keywords for Coach Websites to Increase Search Engine Traffic

 - online training

-The number of searches for phrases such as life coach, health coach, and relationship coach has also grown.
+The number of searches for phrases such as life coach, health coach, and relationship coach also increased.

 Some examples: